 The Company has received necessary declaration from each of the Independent Directorsunder Section 149(7) of the Companies Act 2013 that he/she meets the criteria ofindependence laid down in Section 149(6) of the Companies Act 2013 and Regulation 25 ofthe Securities and Exchange Board of India (Listing Obligations and DisclosureRequirements) Regulations 2015.

-The Board carried out an annual evaluation of its own performance theperformance of the Independent Directors individually as well as an evaluation of the working of theCommittees of the Board.
+The Board carried out an annual performance evaluation of its own performance theperformance of the Independent Directors individually as well as the evaluation of theworking of the Committees of the Board.
 The performance evaluation of all the Directorswas carried out by the Nomination and Remuneration Committee.
 The performance evaluationof the Chairman and the Non-Independent Directors was carried out by the IndependentDirectors.
 Details of the same are given in the Report on Corporate Governance annexedhereto.

-22. Auditors and Auditor's Report
+12) Auditors and Auditor's Report

 At the Company's 23rd AGM held on June 29 2017 M/s.
 S R B C & CO.
-LLP(324982E / E300003) Chartered Accountants has beenappointed as the Statutory Auditor of the Company for a term of 5 years to hold office from the conclusion of the 23rd AnnualGeneral Meeting until the conclusion of the 28thAnnual General Meeting of theCompany.
+LLP(324982E / E300003) Chartered Accountants were appointed as the Statutory Auditors ofthe Company for a term of 5 years to hold office from the conclusion of the 23rd AnnualGeneral Meeting until the conclusion of the 28th Annual General Meeting of theCompany.

 The Statutory Auditors have not reported any instance of fraud committed in the Companyby its Officers or Employees to the Audit Committee under section 143(12) of the CompaniesAct 2013 details of which needs to be mentioned in this Report.

 Pursuant to Section 148(1) of the Companies Act 2013 the Company is required tomaintain cost records as specified by the Central Government and accordingly such accountsand records are made and maintained.

-Pursuant to Section 148(2) of the Companies Act 2013 read with the Companies (CostRecords and Audit) Amendment Rules 2014 the Company is also required to get its cost accounting records 11 audited by a Cost Auditor.
-Accordingly the Board at its meeting heldon 27th May 2022 has on the recommendation ofthe Audit Committee re-appointed M/s.
-Shome & Banerjee Cost Accountants to conduct the audit of the costaccounting records of the Company for FY 202122 on a remuneration of '1850000 plustaxes as applicable and reimbursement of actual travel and out-of-pocketexpenses.
-The remuneration is subject to the ratification of the Members in terms of Section 148 readwith Rule 14 of the Companies (Audit and Auditors) Rules 2014 and is accordingly placedbefore the Shareholders for ratification.
-The due date for filing theCost Audit Report of the Company for the financial year ended March 31 2020 was September30 2020 and the Cost Audit Report was filed in XBRL mode on August 17 2020.
+Pursuant to Section 148(2) of the Companies Act 2013 read with the Companies (CostRecords and Audit) Amendment Rules 2014 the Company is also required to get its costaccounting records audited by a Cost Auditor.
+Accordingly the Board at its meeting heldon 27th May 2022 has on the recommendation of the Audit Committeere-appointed M/s.
+Shome & Banerjee Cost Accountants to conduct the audit of the costaccounting records of the Company for FY 2022- 23 on a remuneration of '1850000 plustaxes as applicable and reimbursement of actual travel and out-of-pocket expenses.
+Theremuneration is subject to the ratification of the Members in terms of Section 148 readwith Rule 14 of the Companies (Audit and Auditors) Rules 2014 and is accordingly placedbefore the Shareholders for ratification.
+The due date for filing the Cost Audit Report ofthe Company for the financial year ended March 31 2021 was September 30 2021 and theCost Audit Report was filed in XBRL mode on August 17 2021.

-The Board at its meeting held on May 21 2021 has re-appointed M/s.
+The Board at its meeting held on 27th May 2022 has re-appointed M/s.
 S.Srinivasan & Co. as Secretarial Auditor for conducting Secretarial Audit of theCompany for FY 2022-23.

 Secretarial Audit of Material Unlisted Indian Subsidiary

 M/s.
-Vanita Sawant & Associates Practicing Company Secretaries had undertakensecretarial audit of the Company's material subsidiary i.e. JSW Steel Coated ProductsLimited for FY 2020-21.
+Vanita Sawant & Associates Practicing Company Secretaries had undertakensecretarial audit of the Company's material subsidiary i.e. JSW Steel Coated ProductsLimited for the FY 2021 - 22.
 The Audit Report confirms that the material subsidiary hascomplied with the provisions of the Act Rules Regulations and Guidelines and that therewere no deviations or non-compliances.
 As per the provisions of Regulation 24A of theSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015 the Report of the Secretarial Audit is annexed herewith as Annexure B1.